 As a telecommunications operator in China, we are subject to regulation by, and under the supervision of, the MIIT, which is the primary regulator of the telecommunications industry in China.
 The MIIT is responsible for formulating policies and regulations for the telecommunications industry, granting telecommunications licenses, allocating frequency spectrum and numbers, formulating interconnection and settlement arrangements between telecommunications operators, and enforcing industry regulations.
 Other PRC Governmental authorities also regulate capital investment and foreign investment in the telecommunications industry.
 See "B. Business Overview - Regulatory and Related Matters" under Item 4.
 The regulatory framework within which we operate may constrain our ability to implement our business strategies and limit our ability to respond to market conditions or to changes in our cost structure.
 Moreover, we operate our businesses pursuant to approvals granted by the State Council and under licenses granted by the MIIT.
 If these approvals or licenses were revoked or suspended, our business and operations would be materially and adversely affected.
 In addition, we are subject to various regulatory requirements as to a wide range of matters relating to our business operations, including service quality and real-name registration for telecommunications service subscribers and other actions, and failure to comply with such requirements may subject us to mandatory penalties or other punitive measures, any of which could have a material adverse effect on our financial condition, results of operations and growth prospects.
-Furthermore, we cannot assure you that we will not experience any adverse effect on our financial condition, results of operations and growth prospects.
+Furthermore, we cannot assure you that we will not experience any adverse effect on our financial condition, results of operations, rules or policies will not have a material adverse effect on our financial condition, results of operations and growth prospects.